lukasrosario/SymptomWatch-App/README.md

     $ react-native run-ios

 ## Using SymptomTracker
 Begin at the homepage where you will sign in using your Google account.

-You will then be brought
+You will then be brought to the Upload tab where you will be prompted to fill out the COVID-19 symptom survey.

+Upon completetion, submit the survey.
+You can now check your survey history and then logout of the app.

+You may log back in at anytime to view your survey history, but the survey will only be available once daily.